Ajaythakur15/Selenium-with-Specflow-using-BDD-scenarios/README.md

 In the new project dialog box, N Unit test project to use.

-Type test in the search box to find a NUnit test project template for the test framework you want to use, such as MSTest (C#) or the Native Unit Test project (C++), and select it.
+Type test in the search box to find a NUnit test project template for the test framework you want to use, such as NUnitTest (C#) and select it.

 Starting in Visual Studio 2019 Version 16.11.3, the .NET languages include built-in templates for NUnit and xUnit.